Audiology & Hearing Services at Altru

 - stable versus fluctuating hearing loss.

-Depending on results, the audiologist may recommend a referral to an Ear, Nose, and Throat specialist to determine if treatment is needed.
+Depending on results, the audiologist may recommend amplification and/or possibly refer you to an Ear, Nose, and Throat specialist for a medical consult.

 Signs and Symptoms